-A manager sets the long and short term direction of the team or organization.
+A manager sets the long and short-term direction of the team or organization.
 This includes the vision, mission, goals, and objectives — in other words, strategy.
 Strategic managers spend a lot of time thinking about mission and direction; always on the look-out for the need to change priorities or reinvent.
 Of course, they involve others, including their team members, but they take ultimate responsibilities for final decisions.

 Being an Important and Supportive Team Member

-Patrick Lencioini, author of the bestselling book “The Five Dysfunctions of a Team, says that “team number one” should be your manager’s team, not your own.
+Patrick Lencioini, the author of the bestselling book “The Five Dysfunctions of a Team, says that “team number one” should be your manager’s team, not your own.
 He says, “We all know that if there is any daylight between executive team members, it ultimately results in unwinnable battles that those lower in the organization are left to fight.”

 Doing Unique Work That No One Else Could or Should Do